Föreningen för Användare av Synkrotronljuset vid MAX IV (FASM)

 - Jonas Weissenrieder, Chair of FASM, KTH Royal Institute of Technology

-Research interest involve processes related to heterogeneous catalysis and/or ultrafast dynamics.
-Mainly involved in the HIPPIE beamline at MAX IV, but also interested in the development of SPECIES, FLEXPES, and BLOCH.
+Research interest involves processes related to heterogeneous catalysis and/or ultrafast dynamics.
+Mainly involved in the HIPPIE beamline at MAX IV, but also interested in the development of SPECIES, FLEXPES, and Bloch.

 - Maria Hahlin, Uppsala University